eliminaterabies/egfR0/README.md

 - `notes.md` contains meeting notes from meetings primarily between JD, KH, and ML
 - `README.md` (this document) is where MR is writing user notes as he gets to know the project...
 - `Makefile` describes workflows.
-- Not in this repo, but to understand the **make** workflows, it may help to see the **shellpipes** package documentation: https://dushoff.github.io/shellpipes/
+- Not in this repo, but to understand the **make** workflows, it may help to see the **shellpipes** package documentation: https://dushoff.github.io/shellpipes/. for more, https://github.com/mac-theobio/useMakestuff